rstropek/GitHubEduWorkshop/hands-on-labs/pages/readme.md

 1. GitHub will run Jekyll for you behind the scenes.

-1. Open [https://your-github-user.github.io/your-github-repo/index.html](https://your-github-user.github.io/your-github-repo/index.html) and see your site in action
+1. Open [https://your-github-user.github.io/your-github-repo/index.html](https://your-github-user.github.io/your-github-repo/index.html) and see your site in action.
+Note that it might take a minute or two until the site becomes available.